 - Establish whether there is leg oedema present.

-- Urine dipstick will screen for, but not exclude, DM, infection, haematuria and proteinuria.
+- Urine dipstick will screen for, but not necessarily exclude, DM, infection, haematuria and proteinuria.

 - Other relevant examination, depending on the suspected cause: